If you have symptoms of an infection with herpes simplex virus

 What type of test is used?

-Virus culture or molecular methods detecting herpes simplex virus DNA are the most commonly used tests
+Virus culture or molecular methods like Polymerase chain reaction (PCR).
+Polymerase chain reaction (PCR), also called Nucleic Acid Amplification Test (NAAT), detecting herpes simplex virus DNA are the most commonly used test.

 How is it used?